zebular13/Schrodingers-Cat-Detector/README.md

 # Meeting Room #
-This app helps you find a free meeting room around the office.
+This app looks in the box for you and tells you if Schrodinger's cat is alive or dead.
 It's an example of an integration between Walabot and Alexa.

 ## Questions you can ask Alexa ##